 A20.
 A user entity may use a service organization that in turn uses a subservice organization to provide some of the services provided to a user entity that are part of the user entity's information system relevant to financial reporting.
 The subservice organization may be a separate entity from the service organization or may be related to the service organization.
 A user auditor may need to consider controls at the subservice organization.
-In situations where one or more subservice organizations are used, the interaction between the activities of the user entity and those of the service organization is expanded to include the interaction between the user entity, the service organization and the subservice organizations.
-The degree of this interaction, as well as the nature and materiality of the transactions processed by the service organization and the subservice organizations are the most important factors for the user auditor to consider in determining the significance of the service organization's and subservice organization's controls to the user entity's controls.
+In situations where one or more subservice organizations are used, the interaction between the activities of the user entity, the service organization is expanded to include the interaction between the user entity, the service organization and the subservice organizations.
+The degree of this interaction, as well as the nature and materiality of the transactions processed by the service organization and the subservice organization's and subservice organization's controls to the user entity's controls.